Deep-Mind-Hive/3DImaging-Medical_Lidar_Seismic_Satellite_3DScanning/README_2D_Medical_Imaging.md

-# Deep Learning On 2-Dimentional Images
+# Deep Learning On 2-Dimentional Medical Imaging

-## What is 2-Dimentional Medical image ?
+## 2-Dimentional Medical imaging
 One type of picture you can come across in real life is the two-dimensional one.
 The two dimensions depicted are length and width and the objects on the picture are flat.
 Mediacal Images comes from -
     1. MRI dataset
     2. CT Scan